pushp777/pushp777/README.md

 - 👋 Hi, I’m pushpender kumar.
 - 👀 I’m interested in data science.
-- 🌱 I’m currently learning more about data science.
+- 🌱 I’m currently exploring more about data science fields.
 - 💞️ To explore new areas and work in data science career ,work for an organization which provides me to improve my skills andknowledge to growth along with organization objective.
 - 📫 sshivam480@gmail.com